LazarAcimovic/PayNexus/README.md

 bash docker-compose up -d

 ## 2 Test the application via postman or other softvare
-All endpoints are listed in
+All endpoints are listed in Update API Documentation.md file

+## 3. Stop all services
+docker-compose down